 If you decide to get insurance but are overwhelmed by all the options, rest assured that there is a simpler way, and it’s called the JAPAN TRAVEL INSURANCE~TOKIO OMOTENASHI POLICY~.

 This policy, offered by Japanese insurance company Tokio Marine & Nichido Fire Insurance Co., Ltd., is a new kind of travel insurance.
 Since it mainly covers sudden medical expenses, it doesn’t have a lot of complicated options.
 Thus, it’s an easy-to-understand and reasonably priced insurance that’s also simple to apply for.
 Just pick up the pamphlet, scan the QR code or key in the URL to get the ball rolling.

 Should you need medical attention, the company will assist in finding a suitable medical institution, with such facility offering cashless medical services.
 Telephone interpreters will facilitate discussion with doctors, and the company can arrange repatriation if necessary.

 Not Just Medical Services, But Disaster Assistance, Too!

 Beyond coverage for medical services, a host of other benefits make the policy a winner.
-For instance, the Tokio MARINE Safety Information app, in addition to its travel guide, has everything you need to help keep you safe should calamity strike, with everything from evacuation information and emergency alerts to a disaster handbook.
+For instance, the Tokio MARINE Safety Information app, in addition to its travel guide, has everything you need to help keep you safe should calamity strike, with everything from evacuation information to a disaster handbook.
 In a country as prone to natural disasters as Japan, this sort of support can be lifesaving.